 “She was at the right place at the right time with the right ideas, and that is something that doesn’t happen very often,” says Ballard.

-Eyster’s work revolutionized the world’s understanding of the natural history of HIV infection in individuals with hemophilia, making a demonstrable impact on HIV counselling and thrusting the College of Medicine and the Hemophilia Center into the national spotlight.
+Eyster’s work revolutionized the world’s understanding of the natural history of HIV infection in individuals with hemophilia, making a demonstrable impact on HIV counseling and thrusting the College of Medicine and the Hemophilia Center into the national spotlight.

 “Thanks in a large part to the research studies conducted by Eyster and her collaborators, the prognosis for people with HIV improved dramatically,” says Dr. Leslie Parent, vice dean of research and graduate education at the College of Medicine and Eyster’s colleague since 1991.